traptrip/traptrip.github.io/_pages/about.md

 in object detection, classification, and tracking.
 Proficient in Python, I have experience in using deep learning frameworks such as _TensorFlow_ and _PyTorch_.

 Have a passion for utilizing my expertise in computer vision and machine learning to tackle complex problems and drive innovation.
-Seeking to apply my skills and experience to a challenging research role.
+Seeking to apply my skills and experience to a challenging research  or engineering role.